espressif/esp-iot-solution/components/features/touchpad/README.md

 * A touchpad device is defined by:
 	* touchpad number(refer to comments of touch_pad_t for touchpad number and gpio number pair)
-	* thres_percent which decide the sensitivity of touchpad (range from 0 to 999)
+	* sensitivity which defines the sensitivity of touchpad (range from 0 to 1.0)
-	* filter value which decide the smallest time interval of two touchpad triggers

 * A touchpad device can provide:
 	* iot_tp_add_cb to add callback functions to three different events